To discuss calibrations, we first need to define several coordinate

 Figure 2.3: Image Coordinate System, (ICS)

-The mappings ICS CCDCSi consist of the rotation
+CCDCSi consist of the rotation

 and displacement